Pablo Amo: Playing career

 Born in Madrid, Amo started playing professional football with Sporting de Gijón, representing the Asturians in three Segunda División seasons.
-Signing with Deportivo de La Coruña for 2002–03 he went very much unnoticed until the 2007–08 campaign (serving two loans in the process), when he excelled in a five-man defence devised by coach Miguel Ángel Lotina.
+Signing with Deportivo de La Coruña for 2002–03, he went very much unnoticed until the 2007–08 campaign (serving two loans in the process), when he excelled in a five-man defence devised by coach Miguel Ángel Lotina.

-On 13 January 2008, in his first match for Depor in three years, Amo scored and was sent off in a 4–3 away loss against Villarreal CF, also managing to find the net in a 2–0 home win over FC Barcelona three months later.
+On 13 January 2008, in his first match for Depor in three years, Amo scored and was sent off in a 4–3 away loss against Villarreal, also managing to find the net in a 2–0 home win over Barcelona three months later.
 However, he spent the following season on the sidelines, bothered by an Achilles tendon ailment.

 Amo was deemed surplus to requirements at Deportivo, and on 3 August 2009 he joined Real Zaragoza on a two-year deal.
 His only season was again severely hindered by constant physical problems, but his team retained their La Liga status.

-On 21 July 2010, aged 32, Amo moved abroad for the first time, signing with Panserraikos F.C. in Greece for one year.
-In the summer of 2011 he joined Cypriot First Division club Olympiakos Nicosia but, again plagued by injuries, was released in the following transfer window.
+On 21 July 2010, aged 32, Amo moved abroad for the first time, signing with Panserraikos in Greece for one year.
+In the summer of 2011, he joined Cypriot First Division club Olympiakos Nicosia but, again plagued by injuries, was released in the following transfer window.